princeofdream/picocom/doc/ppcom.1.md

 **--noinit** | **-i**

-:   If given, picocom will not initialize, configure, or otherwise
+:   If given, ppcom will not initialize, configure, or otherwise
     mess with the serial port at start-up.
 It will just open it.
-This is useful, for example, for connecting picocom to already-connected modems, or already configured ports without terminating the connection, or altering their settings.
+This is useful, for example, for connecting ppcom to already-connected modems, or already configured ports without terminating the connection, or altering their settings.
 If required, serial port parameters can then be adjusted at run-time